 1. Look up your Representative and Senators' contact information or call 202-225-3121 to use the Congressional switchboard.

-2. Call your Representative or use the contact form and deliver the following message.
+2. Call your Representative and Senators and use the contact form and deliver the following message.
 Please explain how this affects your organization's work.

 I ask you to repeal the tax on parking spaces and transit passes for nonprofit employees.
 This tax is burdensome, unfair, and diverts resources that [my nonprofit organization] uses to serve our constituents.
 Repealing this tax now is important now because tax payments will be due this spring and proposed IRS guidance for nonprofits is incomplete, costly, and confusing.

-3. Contact your members of Congress on Twitter using the following message:
+3. Contact your Representative and Senators on Twitter using the following message:

 .[Representative/Senator’s Twitter Handle] Repeal the #nonprofit transportation tax (Code Sec 512a7).
 Every dollar spent on this tax is a dollar diverted from our mission of serving constituents in our state.